kkawakami08/message-generator-ca/README.md

-#Message Generator Program
+# Message Generator Program

-##Overview
+## Overview
 Every time a user runs the program, they receive a new randomized output.

-##Skill Focus
+## Skill Focus
--Javascript
+- Javascript
--Git version control
+- Git version control
--Markdown in README
+- Markdown in README